Transfer operators and topological field theory: Appendix: Stochastic Weyl-Stratonovich quantization

 To check if this holds, we introduce for brevity

 so that

 where we used $\Gamma^k_{jk} = (\log \sqrt g)_{'j}$.
 Thus,

-For the r.h.s. of this equation to vanish in the operator sense, each of the four coefficients in big brackets must equal zero.
+For the r.h.s. of this equation to vanish in the operator sense, each of the four coefficients in the big brackets must equal zero.
 This is not so in the general case as is clearly seen from the fourth coefficient for instance.
 Thus, we came into conclusion that in general the diffusion Laplacian is not the Hodge Laplacian.
 This finding is rather surprising.
-It suggests that supersymmetric nonlinear sigma models (see, e.g., Chapter 10.4 of Ref.\cite{MirrorSymmetry}) that all have Hodge Laplacians are not exactly the Riemannian phase-space generalization of the stochastic quantization of Langevin SDE's.
+It suggests that supersymmetric nonlinear sigma models (see, e.g., Chapter 10.4 of Ref.\cite{MirrorSymmetry}) that all have Hodge Laplacians are not exactly the Riemannian phase-space generalization of the stochastic quantization of Langevin SDEs.

-The diffusion Laplacian is the Hodge Laplacian only so some classes of models.
-One such class is trivial - it is the models with flat metric (additive noise) with coordinate-independent veilbeins and vanishing connection.
+The diffusion Laplacian is the Hodge Laplacian only for some classes of models.
+One such class is trivial - it is the models with flat metric (additive noise), \emph{i.e.}, with coordinate-independent veilbeins and consequently vanishing connection.
 Another such class is the torsion-free models.
 To see that this is true one can use an alternative representation of the diffusion Laplacian

 Now, if torsion is zero, $\tilde\Gamma^i_{jk}=\Gamma^i_{kj}$, $\hat{\tilde\nabla}'_i=\hat{\nabla}_i$, $-(\hat{\tilde \nabla}'_i+\tilde\Gamma^l_{li})=-(\hat{ \nabla}_i+\Gamma^l_{il})=\hat{\nabla}_i^\dagger$ and the diffusion Laplacian is the Bochner Laplacian, $\hat \nabla^\dagger_i g^{ij}\hat \nabla_j$.
 It remains now to recall that according to the Weitzenb\"ock formula, the Hodge Laplacian equals the Bochner Laplacian when the Riemann curvature tensor (of the Levi-Chivita connection) is zero, which is indeed the case for the vanishing torsion of the Wietzenb\"ock connection (see, \emph{e.g.}, Eqs.
 (49) and (50) of Ref.\cite{TeleparallelGravity}).